Masters of Evil1 of 30

 Ronan the Accuser is a Kree warlord with delusions of grandeur and a rigid, militaristic outlook on the galaxy.
 In our book, he gets some brownie points for standing up to intergalactic supervillain Thanos, but that doesn’t do much to change the quotidian nature of his evil plan, or his dour, one-note attitude.

-Still, Pace did the best with what he was given, and Ronan is a reliably fearsome presence throughout the whole film. – Marshall Honorof
+Still, Pace did the best with what he was given, and Ronan is a reliably fearsome presence throughout the whole film - who returned for a brief but fun cameo in Captain Marvel alongside his henchman Korath of Starforce. – Marshall Honorof

 While Stane's motivations are a little over-the-top, they're made believable thanks to a commanding performance by Jeff Bridges, whose verbal exchanges with Tony and Pepper are more intimidating than anything he does in his metal suit.

-Iron Monger eventually devolves into an evil version of Iron Man by the movie's climax, but he's responsible for some of the best moments in what's still one of the MCU's top films. –– Mike Andronico
+Iron Monger eventually transforms into an evil version of Iron Man by the movie's climax, but he's responsible for some of the top moments in what's still one of the MCU's best films. –– Mike Andronico

 If Hollywood has taught us anything, it’s this: If you get the opportunity to cast Jeff Goldblum in a film, you should cast Jeff Goldblum in a film.
 It doesn’t really matter what the film is; Goldblum’s magnetic presence and zany performance will make it better.